You might be preparing for the PMP certification exam and want to know the difference between Work Performance Data and Work Performance Information.

 When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.

-Work Performance Data
+Work Performance Data For PMP Students

 The raw observations and measurements identified during activities performed to carry out the project work.
 Examples include reported percent of work physically completed, quality and technical performance measures, start and finish dates of scheduled activities, number of change requests, number of defects, actual costs, actual duration etc.